helenbatson/disaster-relief-effort/README.md

 Supervised ML is more accurate than a person performing keyword searches, and this is an issue in disaster relief.
 The data has been repaired with an ETL pipeline and then a machine learning pipeline was used to build a supervised learning model.

+## Questions

+## Findings

+## Conclusion

+# Implementation
+## Technical Information

+### Installation
+1. Fork / Install the files into a folder on your computer
+1. Run the - file in the command line.

+##### Libraries used:
+1. Numpy
+1. Pandas
+1. Datetime
+1. .....
+1. .....

+### File Descriptions
+.py: the python code which anaylzes the data in the .... csv files .py: the python code which anaylzes the data in the .... csv files .py: the python code which anaylzes the data in the .... csv files .py: the python code which anaylzes the data in the .... csv files .py: the python code which anaylzes the data in the .... csv files .csv: the listing ids, the prices, and future availability .jpg: a picture of empty shelves

+### How To Interact With The Project
+Run the ---.py file.
+The plots are that explain the data findings in found in the app.

+### Licensing, Authors, Acknowledgements

+The data files were retrieved from [Figure Eight]www.figure-eight.com Thanks to my mentors at [Udacity]https://www.udacity.com/ for helping me to understand my results